2022-23 Residence Life Handbook

 Term Meal Plan Change Deadline

 A resident who chooses to leave the residence halls within the first 8 days of the term will have the remainder of their meal plan monies prorated and will then be refunded the difference.
-That refund will be applied to their student account, if they choose.
+That refund will be applied to their student account if they choose.
 Anyone leaving after the 8th day of the term will be charged the full amount for room and board.
 If a student breaks their housing contract, they will have a Violation of Housing Agreement (VOHA) fee placed on their account.
 VOHA is $600.00.
-More information on VOHA can be found in a few sections below.
+More information on VOHA can be found in the VOHA section below.

 Trustee Hall, 1st Floor, Student Development Department